sedadenboer/RailNL/README.md

 Hill Climber starts with a valid start state, which is a line management solution from either Randomise or Greedy with user specified iterations.
 The algorithm then tries to find a more optimal K value by removing a trajectory and replacing it with a new one, again with a user specified number of iterations.
 There is an option to randomly remove a trajectory or remove the trajectory with the lowest partial K. To calculate the latter, `T` is initialized as 1

 #### Simulated Annealing
 Simulated Annealing is an extension of the Hill Climber algorithm.
 With every new state it calculates an acceptance probability with the help of a so called 'temperature' formula which can be linear or exponential.
 In this situation, states with lower K scores can also be accepted.
+This way, you can get out of a local optimum the Hill Climber algorithm might have gotten into.

 ## Structure of the repository
 * The program can be run with main.py and in output.csv the results are shown.